 What are the requirements for the Holiday Work Visa?

 The legislation for emigration to New Zealand prescribes different types of eligibility criteria based on the nationality of the applicant.
-This also applies to the Holiday Work Visa, which has a high demand rate from those interested in emigrating to New Zealand from UK for studies and work purposes.
+This also applies to the Holiday Work Visa, which has a high demand rate from those interested to move to New Zealand from UK for studies and work purposes.

 When applying for this visa as a UK citizen, one will be allowed to stay in this country for a period which ranges from 12 to 23 months.
 Although for other nationalities there is a quota on the issuance of such visas, UK citizens do not have to worry about this matter, because, as long as the applicant meets the imposed requirements, then he or she will receive the visa, regardless of how many other visas were issued to British citizens.